 Finding the Best Places to Retire Since 2006!

-Overview: Along the shores of the Alafia River on Florida's southwestern coast, pleasant Riverview is one of Tampa's unincorporated suburbs.
-It began as a simple settlement in 1885, but it has boomed in the last 20 years.
+Along the shores of the Alafia River on Florida's southwestern coast, pleasant Riverview is one of Tampa's unincorporated suburbs.
+It began as a simple settlement in 1885 but today is dotted with named neighborhoods and gated communities.

 Climate: Riverview has a humid, subtropical climate.
 Summer temperatures are in the 80s and 90s, and winter temperatures are in the 50s 60s and 70s.
 The area receives 55 inches of rain per year.